New Jersey Post-Divorce Need to Know’s: Steps Toward Securing Your Future

 Lastly, you will need to arrange a meeting with your accountant and/or financial adviser to address tax and other financial considerations.
 For example, your accountant will need to know that you are now filing taxes as a single person and will need to adjust your exemptions, deductions, etc. to reflect that fact.
 Also, your income will most likely change, whether that involves alimony payments or changing from a two-income household to a one-income individual filer.
 In addition, if you plan to invest in stocks, bonds, or other options, your financial adviser will need to develop a new account for you or shift your investments to reflect your new assets.
 Overall, your steps following divorce will go a long way to facilitate a successful transition.
 Your divorce attorney should serve as a guide both during and after your divorce to ensure that your interests are thoroughly protected.

-If you are considering a divorce in New Jersey, have recently initiated the divorce process, or are seeking a post-divorce modification, feel free to contact my offices anytime at (908) 481-4625 for a free initial consultation.
+If you are considering a divorce in New Jersey, have recently initiated the divorce process, or are seeking a post-divorce modification, feel free to contact my offices anytime at (908) 481-4625 for an initial consultation.
 I am always available to answer your questions.